 - A link to let users view the email in a browser:

 <a href="*|ARCHIVE|*" target="_blank">view this email in a browser</a>

 <a href="*|LIST:URL|*" target="_blank">visit our website</a>

 - A link to let users forward the email to a friend, usually somewhere prominent:

 <a href="*|FORWARD|*" target="_blank">forward to a friend</a>

 (It's a good idea to make a cool button treatment for it, where possible, to encourage sharing!)

-Once you've created a template, test it in a campaign and try customizing it by changing its colors in the style editor, adding content, uploading images and anything else that would go into creating a new campaign.
-This "stress test" can help you to make sure the template will work well for others who might be using it in different situations.
+Test your templates by creating an email campaign and then customizing the template.
+This stress test can help you to make sure the template will work well for others who might be using it in different situations.